schlatterbeck/mininec-3-doc/README.rst

 report is very badly reproduced from microfiche.

-Get the `PDF version`_ of the technical report, unfortunately github doesn't recognize it as a valid PDF...
+Get the `PDF version`_ of the technical report, unfortunately github doesn't recognize it as a valid PDF, so you need to click on "Download raw file".

 Some of the text in this version was derived from the earlier Mininec technical report [2]_, which is identical with the newer version in some